-On a warm North Carolina spring night, after a refreshing rain, you are likely to be serenaded by the most boisterous of symphonies.
-Northern and southern cricket frogs make up the percussion section, and Cope’s gray treefrogs add their melodic, soprano trills.
-Green frogs pluck banjo strings while Fowler’s toads add their rhythmic singsong.
+On a warm North Carolina spring night, after a refreshing rain, you may be serenaded by the most boisterous of symphonies.
+Northern and southern cricket frogs are the percussion section, and Cope’s gray treefrogs add their melodic, soprano trills.
+Green frogs pluck banjo strings, while Fowler’s toads add their rhythmic singsong.
 It is a wildlife chorus unequaled outside of the southeastern United States, which boasts more than half of the country’s reptile and amphibian species.
 Indeed, more than 100 species of reptiles and amphibians found in this region occur nowhere else in the world.

-Although basking turtles and lizards are fairly common sights, some behaviors associated with ectothermy can make herps more difficult to locate.
-Some hibernate during cold weather, drastically slowing down their body processes and remaining dormant and hidden until temperatures rise.
-Some herps aestivate (a behavior much like hibernation) during hot, dry times when moving about might cause them to overheat.
+Although basking turtles and lizards are fairly common sights, certain behaviors of ectotherms can make herps more difficult to find.
+Some hibernate during cold weather, which drastically slows down their body processes, and remain dormant and hidden until temperatures rise.
+Other herps aestivate (a behavior like hibernation) during hot, dry times when moving around might cause them to overheat.

 Even when temperatures are favorable, reptiles and amphibians often remain hidden from view.
-Frogs like the American bullfrog (Figure 1) spend much time in the water, where they quickly submerge when startled.
+Frogs such as the American bullfrog (Figure 1) spend much time in the water, where they quickly submerge when startled.
 Many snakes, such as the eastern hognose snake (Figure 2), box turtles, and toads are well camouflaged and blend easily into the colors of the forest floor.
 Salamanders dwell under logs, leaves, and rocks.
-And because ectothermic animals do not expend energy to regulate their body temperatures, they eat less often than endotherms, so they are less likely to be seen foraging for food.
+Because ectothermic animals do not expend energy to regulate their body temperatures, they eat less often than endotherms, and are less likely to be seen foraging.

-Herps can serve as good indicators of environmental health.
-A healthy, diverse herp community indicates that an area can support the plants and insects herps need for food and that the area has a habitat available for a variety of wildlife.
-Herp absence from an area where one would expect to find them can indicate that there is an environmental problem.
+Herps can also serve as good indicators of environmental health.
+A healthy, diverse herp community indicates that an area can support the plants and insects that herps need for food and that the area provides habitat for a variety of other wildlife.
+The absence of herps from an area where one would expect to find them can indicate an environmental problem.

 Amphibians and reptiles have many similarities, but they also have some big differences.
 Let’s explore those now.

 The drawback of having permeable skin is that toxins and pollutants from the environment can pass through the skin and into an animal’s body.
-These toxins and pollutants might disrupt development or reproduction, or even kill the animal.
+Toxins and pollutants might disrupt the animal’s development or reproduction, or even kill the animal.
 This is one reason the presence of amphibians is an important indicator of environmental health—many species cannot survive and reproduce in polluted water.

-As a group, amphibians have complex and varied life histories.
-Frogs and some salamanders, like the spotted salamander (Figure 3), lay eggs in water, and their young hatch as aquatic larvae but live their adult lives on land or a combination of land and water.
+As a group, amphibians have complex, varied life histories.
+Frogs and some salamanders, like the spotted salamander (Figure 3), lay eggs in water.
+Their young hatch as aquatic larvae, but live their adult lives on land or a combination of land and water.
 Some amphibians (especially some salamander species) lay eggs on land in moist places.
 Amphibians’ eggs do not have shells, and, like adult amphibians, they are vulnerable to pollutants.

-Different species of amphibians need specific habitat conditions based on their own life histories.
-Generally speaking, for amphibians to survive in an area they need:
+Different species of amphibians need specific environmental conditions based on their own life histories.
+In general, to survive in an area, amphibians need:

-- Access to aquatic or wet sites (pools, ponds, streams, seeps, or marshes) to lay eggs, and in some cases, to live as adults.
+- Access to aquatic or wet sites (pools, ponds, streams, seeps where water comes to the surface, or marshes) to lay eggs, and in some cases, to live as adults.

 - Access to terrestrial sites (dry land) for adult life, breeding, and movement between aquatic environments.